Name: Natasha Barrett

 Labels: +3db, Aurora, c74, Empreintes DIGITALes, Nota Bene

-Artist Recommendations: Gilles Gobiel and Fred Szymanski.
-Gobiel is well-known in acousmatic music whose work I have admired for a long time.
+Artist Recommendations: Gilles Gobeil and Fred Szymanski.
+Gobeil is well-known in acousmatic music whose work I have admired for a long time.
 Szymanski is a composer that I’ve only recently come across but who has also been active for some time.

 When did you start writing/producing music - and what or who were your early passions and influences?